 What is Concrete Formwork?

-Concrete formwork is a crucial component in the construction industry, serving as the temporary mold into which concrete is poured to shape and support structures until the concrete sets and gains sufficient strength.
+Concrete formwork plays a crucial role in construction.
+Crews use it as a temporary mold for fresh concrete.
+It shapes and supports the concrete until it sets and reaches the required strength.
 From skyscrapers to residential homes, concrete formwork plays a vital role in ensuring the integrity and safety of buildings by providing the framework needed for precise and durable concrete structures.
 This process involves using various materials, but concrete formwork plywood and film faced plywood have become particularly popular due to their strength, reusability, and smooth surface finish.

 At its core, concrete formwork can be classified into two main categories: traditional formwork and engineered formwork.
 Traditional formwork typically uses materials such as timber or plywood to create molds, while engineered formwork uses systems made from prefabricated modules like steel, plastic, or aluminum.
 The choice of material depends on factors like the complexity of the project, budget, and the desired finish.
 For many construction professionals, plywood formwork, particularly film faced plywood, has become a go-to solution because of its versatility, cost-effectiveness, and durability.